If you're having trouble with Wi-Fi calling on your device here are a few quick and easy troubleshooting tips.

 Trying to enable Wi-Fi calling while you're currently on a call will cause problems.
 Wait until you've completed your call to enable.

-6. Make sure you have the latest software update downloaded for your device.
+5. Make sure you have the latest software update downloaded to your device.

 Older software versions can interfere with Wi-Fi calling, so if you're having trouble with Wi-Fi calling, make sure that your device has the latest software update.